HUMAN UNDERSTANDING LAYER FOR AI SYSTEMS

 What we don’t do

-• No claims of model retraining
+• No model weight access

 • No black-box optimization